ksmolder/locales/README.md

 This site also contains an installation script in Python for Debian based systems (untested).

 ## How to install
-The following has been tested on Ubuntu 20.04 (commands need to be executed as root).
+Note: all commands need to be run as root.

+Ubuntu (tested on 20.04).

 * Add the locale definition to the list of supported locales:
   `echo 'en_BE.UTF-8 UTF-8' >> /usr/share/i18n/SUPPORTED`